-The concept crossover that will most probably determine future models of the smaller sibling of the Qashqai when it reaches production late next year at Nissan Sunderland plant.
-Fairly compact, the Qazana is 4.060 meters long; although it is .30 meter shorter than the Ford Focus hatch, it is also 80 mm taller.
+The new Qazana concept crossover that will most probably determine future models of the smaller sibling of the Qashqai when it reaches production late next year at Nissan Sunderland plant.
+Fairly compact, the Qazana is 4.060 mm long.
+Although it is 30 mm shorter than the Ford Focus hatch, it is also 80 mm taller.
 Qazana would be suitable to the urban environment, thanks to its compact dimensions of 4,060 mm in length, 1,780 mm in width and 1,570 mm in height, with a wheelbase that measures 2,530 mm.

-The styling of the Nissan Qazana Concept revolves around the four-headlight configuration of the front face with flared daylight running lights reaching to the top of the wings at the front, a high waistline and a stumpy rear end that was inspired by the new 370Z, and its specially L-shaped taillights.
+The styling of the Nissan Qazana Concept revolves around the four-headlight configuration of the front face with flared daylight running lights reaching to the top of the wings at the front, a high waistline and a stumpy rear end that was inspired by the new Nissan 370Z, and its specially L-shaped taillights.

-Features in the concept are lots of tricks that most probably won´t see production like for instance missing B-pillars, electrically operated doors, and the car sits atop 20 inch wheels.
+Features in the Nissan Qazana Concept are lots of tricks that most probably won´t see production like for instance missing B-pillars, electrically operated doors, and the car sits atop 20 inch wheels.

-Although the wheels are not much use in urban streets the carmaker insists that the design philosophy of SUV meets sports coupe will be an influence to the production crossover, an essential vehicle for the Sunderland factory.
+Although the wheels of the Nissan are not much use in urban streets the carmaker insists that the design philosophy of SUV meets sports coupe will be an influence to the production crossover, an essential vehicle for the Sunderland factory.

 The concept comes with an FWD system and the production version might as well come with the FWD option.
 It is also equipped with a torque vectoring system to divide the torque between each wheel and a ground clearance that's sufficiently high for a vehicle of its category.